Monarch-Capstone-Parqe/CapstoneParqe/README.md

 3. Conclusion

 # Introduction <a name="intro"></a>

-PSU capstone project from team Monarch
-Link to more detailed Documentaion [Pareq Document]().
+Welcome to the Portland State University Capstone Project, brought to you by Team Monarch.
+This initiative focuses on the development of the PrusaSlicer Automated Routing and Quoting Engine (PARQE) for Portland State University.

+For detailed documentation, refer to [PARQE Document]().

 ## Project Description <a name="projectDesc"></a>

+**Objective:**
-This capstone project is to develop the PrusaSlicer Automated Routing and Quoting Engine (PARQE).
-Which aims to modernize and automate the 3D printing submission workflow in the Electronics Prototyping Lab.
+The primary objective of this project is to revolutionize the 3D printing submission workflow within the Portland State University Electronics Prototyping Lab.
+Through the implementation of the PrusaSlicer Automated Routing and Quoting Engine (PARQE), we aim to introduce modernization and automation to the existing processes.

+**Key Goals:**
+- Streamline the design-to-prototype journey for students.
+- Enhance the efficiency of 3D printing submissions.
+- Integrate seamlessly with PrusaSlicer and OctoPrint for optimal functionality.
+- Provide a user-friendly interface for both students and staff.

+This capstone project, led by Team Monarch, is poised to make a significant impact on the Electronics Prototyping Lab, fostering innovation and efficiency in the realm of 3D printing at Portland State University.

 ## Project Details <a name="projectDetails"></a>
-There are 5 main componets to this project
+The project consists of 5 main componets:

 1. [User Interface](#UserApi)
 2. [Staff Interface](#StaffApi)